AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/use-templates.md

 GenStudio for Performance Marketing enables content creators to produce consistent on-brand marketing content quickly using _templates_.
 A template significantly reduces the time and effort required to generate new content by providing a starting point that includes pre-configured layouts and design elements.

-While GenStudio for Performance Marketing does not support the direct creation of templates within the application, you can easily design and prepare templates using popular design tools, such as Adobe XD or Adobe Campaign.
+While GenStudio for Performance Marketing does not support the direct creation of templates within the application, you can easily design and prepare templates using popular design tools, such as Adobe InDesign, Illustrator, or Express.
 Once your design is complete, you can adapt it for use in GenStudio for Performance Marketing.
 Begin using templates by following these steps:

 1. **Design Your Template**: Use your preferred design tool to create the visual layout of your [template with elements](#template-elements) such as a preheader, headline, body, CTA, images, and footer.